Candyperfect/DeepHGAT/README.md

 ````
 python run_new.py --dataset [humancc/mousecc/arathcc/humanmf/mousemf/arathmf/humanbp/mousebp/arathbp]
 ````
 The results are stored as a .txt file and output in the current folder, (format: protein node rank->term node rank->edge type->score).
-This 'scripts' file contains the evaluation measurement code involved in the article
+This 'scripts' file contains the evaluation measurement code involved in the article.